FiftysixTimes7/Diapy/README.md

 You can save your today's diary without inputing dates.

     >>> d.new('Today is a good day!')
+    2018-08-12 18:37:02 Saturday
+    Today is a good day!
     >>>
+If you have written a diary on the same day, you will be asked to choose.

+    >>> d.new('I forget writing diary or not.')
+    You have written a diary today:
+    2018-08-12 18:37:02 Saturday
+    Today is a good day!

+    Do you want to overwrite, discard changes or merge them together?
+    (overwrite/discard/merge) Default: discard
+    merge # If you input merge, diapy will keep your diary after the previous one.
+The time will use the current one.
 If you forget to write a diary yesterday, you can give a datetime object to the function.

     >>> from datetime import datetime